suncoast-devs/handbook/lessons/react-intro/index.md

 Here we are asking to render three `<NewsArticle/>` components and provide each a different set of `properties` or in React terms: `props`

-This is great, however our `<NewsArticle>` still shows the hard coded data.
+This is great, however, our `<NewsArticle>` still shows the hardcoded data.

 ## Using props in a component

-When React places our component on the page and calls the `render()` method to generate the elements, it makes the supplied `props` available in a variable named `this.props` -- the `this.props` is an object who's keys are the names of the properties.
+When React places our component on the page and calls the `render()` method to generate the elements, it makes the supplied `props` available in a variable named `this.props` -- the `this.props` is an object whose keys are the names of the properties.
 In our case this is `this.props.title` and `this.props.body` -- the corresponding values are supplied as well.

-We can use these in our component by using an _interpolation_ method with in JSX.
+We can use these in our component by using an _interpolation_ method within JSX.
 This is much like string interpolation in plain JavaScript but the syntax is slightly different:

 ```javascript
 import React from 'react'